 Finding a.1.
-Since the rod holding the EMI was noted above the top of rail, the engineer of record (EOR) should have sought approval of a deviation from design criteria, which did not occur.
+Since the rod holding the EMI was designed and installed above the top of rail, the engineer of record (EOR) should have sought approval of a deviation from design criteria, which did not occur.

 d.
 Systems integrated testing